j-keck/lsleases/README.md

 ## Notes

-- CentOS / RHEL based distros doesn't send the hostname in the 'DHCP Request' datagram by default.
+- CentOS / RHEL distros doesn't send the hostname in the 'DHCP Request' datagram by default.
   To include the hostname in the datagram:

         echo 'DHCP_HOSTNAME=$(hostname -s)' >> /etc/sysconfig/network-scripts/ifcfg-eth0